alinex/node-server/README.md

 be bound to multiple spaces you have to bind it directly to the listener or make multiple entries for it.

+### Routes

+The route specifies the handler for a specific URI scheme.
+Use it to add functionality to the server.
+Or you may collect some routes together in a plugin which you may add.

 Configuration
 -------------------------------------------------